human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

     * Verkko is more expensive to run.
 If you are on an HPC that may be ok.
 If you are paying Amazon for your compute then Verkko assemblies can cost upwards of $300 (USD).
 * If you want to assemble then fiddle with it to perfect the assembly: use both, then fix things with Verkko
     * Verkko allows you to see its inner workings.
 You can also make manual changes and then restart from that point in the assembly process.
 If you do things right, Verkko will take care of the rest.
 This was done, for instance, by the Verkko team on their version of the HG002 assembly: they manually resolved tangles in the graph.

+# How Much Input Data Do I Need?

+Let's do some back of the envelope math to see how much is an ideal amount of data that would go into an assembly...

+**PacBio HiFi**

+Computing overlaps isn't so different from calling variants.
+For each haplotype we probably want around 10X coverage in order to calculate good overlaps.
+So that would give about 20X total.
+But HiFi coverage is variable, and there are some well know regions (such as GA repeats) that drop out of HiFi data.
+In order to get as many regions as possible above the threshold for assembly we increase the value to 40X.

+**ONT UL**

+The answer to this depends on who you ask.
+In the case of Verkko you are often just looking for one or a handful of reads to span a tricky region in the graph.
+The Verkko team has shown that coverages over 15X of 100kb+ reads don't add much in terms of contiguity.
+(Though for advanced applications such as using ONT to fill-in missing parts of the graph the math may be different.)

+**Trio and Hi-C**

+In general the better your graph, the easier it is to phase.
+If you have only a few big bubbles in the graph, it is a lot easier to find Illumina data that will map to them in a haplotype-specific way.
+This hasn't been tested rigorously, but people tend to talk about 30X for these datasets.